thosgood/this-weeks-finds/markdown/151-200/week182.md

     (n,m) = (3,5)        icosahedron
     (n,m) = (5,3)        dodecahedron

-The cases n = 1,2 don\'t give Platonic solids in the usual sense: after all, most people don\'t like polygons to have just 1 or 2 edges.
-Neither do the cases m = 1,2, since most people don\'t like polyhedra to have just 1 or 2 faces meeting at a vertex!
+The cases n = 1,2 don't give Platonic solids in the usual sense: after all, most people don't like polygons to have just 1 or 2 edges.
+Neither do the cases m = 1,2, since most people don't like polyhedra to have just 1 or 2 faces meeting at a vertex!

 One can argue about whether these are irrational prejudices.
-But it\'s actually good to study *all* unordered pairs of natural numbers with
+But it's actually good to study *all* unordered pairs of natural numbers with

-1/n + 1/m \> 1/2
+1/n + 1/m > 1/2

 since they correspond to *all* the isomorphism classes of finite subgroups of the rotation group!
-The Platonic solids have their symmetry groups, which don\'t change when we switch n and m.
-The solution (n,1) corresponds to the cyclic group Z~n~: the symmetries of a regular n-gon, where you\'re not allowed to flip it over.
+The Platonic solids have their symmetry groups, which don't change when we switch n and m.
+The solution (n,1) corresponds to the cyclic group Z~n~: the symmetries of a regular $n$-gon, where you're not allowed to flip it over.
 The solution (n,2) corresponds to the dihedral group D~n~: the symmetries of a regular n-gon where you *are* allowed to flip it over.

 In some weird sense, maybe we should think of Z~n~ and D~n~ as the symmetry groups of Platonic solids with only 1 or 2 faces.
-I\'ll leave you to ponder the Platonic solids with only 1 or 2 vertices.
-If you get stuck, look up the word \"hosohedron\"!
+I'll leave you to ponder the Platonic solids with only 1 or 2 vertices.
+If you get stuck, look up the word "hosohedron"!

 The story gets better if we also consider solutions of